 Ward, J. (1987).
 Keeping the family business healthy.
 San Francisco, CA: Jossey-Bass.

-Heidi Clute, CFP® of Clute Wealth Management in South Burlington, VT and Plattsburgh, NY, an independent firm and registered investment advisor that provides strategic financial and investment planning for individuals and small businesses in the Lake Champlain Valley region.
+Heidi Clute, CFP® is co-owner of Clute Wealth Management in South Burlington, VT and Plattsburgh, NY, an independent firm and registered investment advisor that provides strategic financial and investment planning for individuals and small businesses in the Lake Champlain Valley region.
 The opinions voiced in this material are for general information only and not intended to provide specific advice or recommendations.
 For a list of states in which we are registered to do business, please visit www.clutewealthmanagement.com.